Latest Insights/Back to Generator

 Disallow: /admin/

-Block specific bots: You can target specific crawlers.
-For example, to block a particular AI training bot:
+Block specific bots: You can target specific crawlers by name.
+For example, to ask OpenAI's training crawler to stay off your entire site:

 User-agent: GPTBot